JiaGengChang/image-analysis-dashboard/README.md

 This windows application is lightweight (100mb), and uses scikit learn algorithms to analyse both optical microscope images (colored) and scanning electron microscope (SEM) images.

 # Roles
+* Guo-Liang: wrote the original version of the image analysis algorithm
+* Johan: team lead
-Guo-Liang: wrote the original version of the image analysis algorithm Cao Fan: wrote a newer version of the core plotting function (the `.ipynb`) with scikit-learn __Me__ (__Jia Geng__, data dashboard developer): developed the user interface of our desktop application with dash/plotly
+* Cao Fan: wrote a newer version of the image analysis algorithm
+* __Me__: developed the user interface of our desktop application with dash/plotly
-Daniel: guided and provided Jia Geng with the dash/plotly template, presenter
+* Daniel: guided and provided Jia Geng with the dash/plotly template, presenter
-Claire: collected imaging samples and relayed it to us developers
+* Claire: collected imaging samples and relayed it to us
-Johan: team lead

 # Demo 1: Analysis of optical microscope images
 ![](https://github.com/JiaGengChang/microimage/blob/main/micro-image-optical-demo.gif)